compendio/goldbug-manual/README.md

 - Fousoft: GoldBug Instant Messenger, URL: https://www.fousoft.com/goldbug-instant-messenger.html, March 16, 2017

+- Gasakis, Mele / Schmidt, Max: Beyond Cryptographic Routing: The Echo Protocol in the new Era of Exponential Encryption (EEE) - A comprehensive essay about the Sprinkling Effect of Cryptographic Echo Discovery (SECRED) and further innovations in cryptography around the Echo Applications Smoke, SmokeStack, Spot-On, Lettera and GoldBug Crypto Chat Messenger addressing Encryption, Graph-Theory, Routing and the change from Mix-Networks like Tor or I2P to Peer-to-Peer-Flooding-Networks like the Echo respective to Friend-to-Friend Trust-Networks like they are built over the POPTASTIC protocol, ISBN 978-3-7481-5198-2, 2018.

 - Generation NT: Sécuriser ses échanges par messagerie: Apportez encore plus de la confidentialité dans votre messagerie, URL: https://www.generation-nt.com/goldbug-messenger-securiser-echanger-communiquer-discuter-messagerie-securite-echange-communication-telecharger-telechargement-1907585.html

 - Hartshorn, Sarah: 3 New Open Source Secure Communication Projects, May 28, 2015, http://blog.vuze.com/2015/05/28/3-new-open-source-secure-communication-projects/